openid/fapi/FAPI_2_0_Message_Signing.md

 This profile supports HTTP Message Signing using the *HTTP Message Signatures* specification being developed by the IETF HTTP Working Group.

+### Requirements for signing and verifying resource requests

-#### Requirements for Clients
+#### Clients

-Clients implementing HTTP Message Signing
+Clients sending signed resource requests act in the role of "signer" as defined by [@I-D.ietf-httpbis-message-signatures].
+The signer has the following requirements:

- 1. shall create an HTTP Message Signature as described in [@I-D.ietf-httpbis-message-signatures].
+1. shall create an HTTP Message Signature as described in [@I-D.ietf-httpbis-message-signatures]
- 1. shall include `@method` (the method used in the HTTP request) in the signature input
+1. shall include `@method` (the method used in the HTTP request) in the signature
- 1. shall include `date` (the HTTP date header value) in the signature input
- 1. shall include `@target-uri` (the full request URI of the HTTP request) in the signature input
+1. shall include `@target-uri` (the full request URI of the HTTP request) in the signature
+1. shall include the `created` parameter (the signature creation time) in the signature
+1. shall include the `tag` parameter with a value of `fapi-2-request` in the signature
+1. shall include the `Authorization` header in the signature
+1. when DPoP is in use, shall include the `DPoP` header in the signature
- 1. when the message contains a request body, include the `content-digest` header as defined in [@I-D.ietf-httpbis-digest-headers] in the request, and include that header in the signature input.
+1. when the message contains a request body, shall include the `content-digest` header as defined in [@I-D.ietf-httpbis-digest-headers] in the request, and include that header in the signature.
     Content-encoding agnostic digest methods (such as sha-256) should be used.
- 1. shall retrieve the valid public key for the Resource Server.
- 1. shall accept and verify the signature in the response as described in [@I-D.ietf-httpbis-message-signatures]

-**NOTE:** This specification doesn't specify the exact means by which a Client can retrieve the key for the Resource Server.
-Together with the identity of the Resource Server and the `keyId` in the `Signature-Input` field, the Client can retrieve the key from a trusted third party or by some other means.

-#### Requirements for Resource Servers
+#### Resource Servers

-The FAPI 2.0 endpoints are OAuth 2.0 protected resource endpoints that perform sensitive actions and return protected information for the resource owner associated with the submitted access token.

-Resource servers with FAPI endpoints implementing HTTP Message Signing
+Resource servers receiving signed resource requests act in the role of "verifier" as defined by [@I-D.ietf-httpbis-message-signatures].
+The verifier has the following requirements:

 1. shall retrieve the valid public key for the client
 1. shall verify the signature received from the Client as described in [@I-D.ietf-httpbis-message-signatures].
 1. shall reject requests with missing or invalid signatures using HTTP Status Code 401
+1. shall reject requests which don't have a tag parameter with the value of `fapi-2-request` in the signature
+1. shall reject requests with signatures that are missing `@method`, `@target-uri`, or `Authorization` in the signature
+1. shall reject requests with signatures that are missing the `created` parameter or have a `created` value that is greater than an acceptable range.
+(1 minute is recommended)
+1. when a `DPoP` header is present in the request, shall reject requests that are missing `DPoP` in the signature
+1. when the request contains a request body, shall reject requests that are missing `content-digest` in the signature

+**NOTE:** This specification doesn't specify the exact means by which a Resource Server can retrieve the key for the Client.
+The Resource Server can obtain an identifier for the Client either from a mutual TLS cerficiate or from a JWT access token or from a token introspection response.
+With a Client identifier and the `keyid` in the `Signature-Input` field, the Resource Server can retrieve the key from a trusted third party or by some other means.

+### Requirements for signing and verifying resource responses

+#### Resource Servers

+Resource servers responding with a signed resource response act in the role of "signer" as defined by [@I-D.ietf-httpbis-message-signatures].
+The signer has the following requirements:

 1. shall create an HTTP Message Signature for the response as described in [@I-D.ietf-httpbis-message-signatures].
- 1. shall cryptographically link the response to the request by including the request signature in the response signature input by means of the `req` boolean flag defined in 2.3 in [@I-D.ietf-httpbis-message-signatures]
+1. shall cryptographically link the response to the request by including the request signature in the response signature input by means of the `req` boolean flag defined in 2.4 in [@I-D.ietf-httpbis-message-signatures] on the signature field  of the request that caused the response
+1. shall include `@status` (the status code of the response) in the signature
+1. shall include the `created` parameter (the signature creation time) in the signature
+1. shall include the `tag` parameter with a value of `fapi-2-response` in the signature
- 1. shall include the `content-digest` header as defined in [@I-D.ietf-httpbis-digest-headers] in the response, and include that header in the signature input.
+1. when the response contains a response body, shall include the `content-digest` header as defined in [@I-D.ietf-httpbis-digest-headers] in the response, and include that header in the signature.
 Content-encoding agnostic digest methods (such as sha-256) should be used.

+#### Clients

+Clients receiving signed resource responses act in the role of "verifier" as defined by [@I-D.ietf-httpbis-message-signatures].
+The verifier has the following requirements:

+1. shall retrieve the valid public key for the Resource Server.
+1. shall accept and verify the signature in the response as described in [@I-D.ietf-httpbis-message-signatures]
- 1. shall include `@status` (the status code of the response) in the signature input
+1. shall verify that `@status` and `created` are included in the signature
- 1. shall include `date` (the HTTP date header value) in the signature input
+1. if the response contains a body, shall verify that `content-digest` is in the signature
+1. shall verify that the signature contains the tag parameter with a value of `fapi-2-response`

- **NOTE:** This specification doesn't specify the exact means by which a Resource Server can retrieve the key for the Client.
-The Resource Server can obtain an identifier for the Client either from a mutual TLS cerficiate or from a JWT access token or from a token introspection response.
-With a Client identifier and the `keyId` in the `Signature-Input` field, the Resource Server can retrieve the key from a trusted third party or by some other means.
+**NOTE:** This specification doesn't specify the exact means by which a Client can retrieve the key for the Resource Server.
+Together with the identity of the Resource Server and the `keyid` in the `Signature-Input` field, the Client can retrieve the key from a trusted third party or by some other means.

+**NOTE:** As noted in [@I-D.ietf-httpbis-message-signatures] section 2.4, the Client will need to keep the request signature value in order to verify the response signature.

 ## MTLS Protection of all endpoints